software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 The deployment phase is crucial because unless users can use the application, it has no real value for the stakeholders.
 That is why in the agile software development process, deployment is done frequently, even on daily basis.
 In Scrum, the deployment should occur at least at the end of each Sprint.
 There are many platforms for deploying web applications, such as [Heroku](https://www.heroku.com/) and [Render](https://render.com/).
 During the course, we will be using Render to deploy our application.

-Let's deploy our application so that the users can start using it.
-First, [sign in to Render](https://dashboard.render.com/) using your GitHub account.
+Let's deploy our application to Render so that the users can start using it.
+First, [sign in](https://dashboard.render.com/) to Render using your GitHub account.
 Then, we will need to set up a _production database_ for our application.
 The H2 database is convenient in the development environment but not suitable for the production environment.
 We can create a [PostgreSQL](https://www.postgresql.org/) database instance in Render dashboard by clicking the "New" button on the navigation bar and choosing "PostgreSQL".
-Name the PostgreSQL instance "cool-reads-database" and the database "coolreads".
+Name the PostgreSQL instance "quizzer-database" and the database "quizzer".
 Then, scroll to the bottom and click the "Create database" button.

 Once the PostgreSQL instance has been created, open its information in the Render dashboard.
 In the PostgreSQL instance's page, scroll to "Connections" section.
 Copy the values for "Username", "Password" and "Internal Database URL" and paste the values temporary to an editor.
 We will need these values soon.

 Next, let's add "instructions" for Render on how to start our application to our project.
 Render supports deploying [Docker](https://www.docker.com/) containers which are isolated environments for running all kinds of applications.
-Docker container is defined with a `Dockerfile`.
-Add the following `Dockerfile` to the root folder of the project (same folder that has the `pom.xml` file):
+A Docker image is a set of instructions used to run containers.
+These instructions are defined with a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
+Add the following `Dockerfile` file (the file name is just `Dockerfile` without a file extension) to the root folder of the project (same folder that has the `pom.xml` file):

 ```dockerfile
 FROM maven:3.8.7-openjdk-18-slim AS build